Tag Archives: stormwater runoff

 What is the Connection Between Rainwater and Stormwater?

-rain-432770_1280Stormwater is rainwater that has not been collected and stored for future use, infiltrated or managed at the source.
+Rainwater flowing off a house roof during a downpour.Stormwater is rainwater that has not been collected and stored for future use, infiltrated or managed at the source.
 Rainwater, when not stored for future use or infiltrated on site, will flow into storm drains picking up toxins on the way and eventually will end up in our waterways.

-The EPA has identified “stormwater as the greatest source of water pollution”.
+The EPA has identified”stormwater as the greatest source of water pollution”.

 With proper filtration and disinfection, the practice of rainwater collection for landscaping, toilet flushing, laundry, commercial and industrial use, along with potable use for single family residences, can minimize storm water runoff.
 The use of swales and rain gardens to lessen the effects of storm water from urban sprawl are helping reduce the effects of stormwater runoff.